PictureOneMusic/PictureBox/README.md

 (samplerbox.org).
 Currently I am making some mods for personal use to the project and I thought I'd share my work as I go.

-This modification allow for multiple samples to be play at the same time via explicit midi channels.
+This modification allowa for multiple samples to be playws at the same time via explicit midi channels.

 [Install](#install)
 ----